cdeck3r/cdeck3r.github.io/_posts/2019-02-18-DBMSCM-IoTHackathon.md

 ## What is common?

 Both programs educate students on master's level.
-Each group attends its program's specific IoT lecture before they proceed with their hackathon project.
-The IoT lecture teaches and exercises fundamental IoT concept, design principles as well as technologies.
-Overall, both programms cover the digital business and transformation.
+Students attend their program specific IoT lecture before they proceed with their hackathon project.
+The IoT lecture teaches and exercises fundamental IoT concepts, design principles as well as technologies.
+Overall, both programms cover the IoT based digital business and transformation.

 ## What is different?